mmennelle/degreelink/README.md

 ```

 Effects you should see when enabled:
 - Grouped requirements honor the exact course options you list in your CSV uploads (docs/equic-csvs/*).
-Courses not listed won’t be counted toward grouped requirements.
+Courses not listed won't be counted toward grouped requirements.
 - Responses include group_results detailing which groups are satisfied and which courses were used.
 - Zero-credit groups that require a specific number of courses will be considered met when the count is satisfied.